project-chip/connectedhomeip/provision/README.md

 and the DAC (Device Attestation Certificate).

 During commissioning, Matter devices perform a Password Authenticated Key Exchange using the SPAKE2+ protocol.
 Calculating the SPAKE2+ verifier is computationally costly.
-For large iteration counts it may take several minutes to compute by the targe device.
-For this reason, the SPAKE2+ verifier is calculated on the host side by the script iself.
+For large iteration counts, the target device may require several minutes to compute.
+For this reason, the SPAKE2+ verifier is calculated on the host side by the script itself.

 The passcode is used to derive a QR code, typically printed on the label, or displayed by the device itself.
 The QR code contains the pre-computed setup payload, which allows the commissioner to establish a session with the device.
 The parameters required to generate and validate the session keys are static and stored in NVM3.

-To protect the attestation private-key (used to generate the DAC), the asymmetric key-pair may be generated on-device, using PSA, and the most secure storage location available to the specific part.
+To protect the attestation private-key (used to generate the DAC), the asymmetric key-pair may be generated on-device, using PSA, and in the most secure storage location available to the specific part.
 However, the private-key may be generated externally, and imported using the --dac_key option.

 The DAC is generated and signed by a Certification Authority (CA), which may reside on a separate host.
 The `modules/signing_server.py`